Central Bank of Somalia: Organs

 The Governor serves as Chair of the Board and is the Bank's Chief Executive Officer.
-He or she reports to and is a member of the Board of Directors.
+The Governor reports to and is a member of the Board of Directors.
 The Director General deputies for the Governor, and also assumes the role of the Bank's Chief Operations Officer.

 Departments

 The Central Bank of Somalia's functions are divided into nine departments: